Committed to the Environment – CDQAP Environmental Stewardship Module

 CDQAP ES Certification

 Step 1.
-Education - Dairy producers complete water quality and air quality education courses.
-CDQAP courses are led by UC Cooperative Extension and cover environmental issues of particular interest to dairy producers, including regulatory requirements, facility evaluation, best management practices and management plan creation.
+Education – Dairy producers complete water quality and air quality education courses.
+CDQAP courses are led by UC Cooperative Extension and cover environmental issues of particular interest to dairy producers, including regulatory requirements, facility evaluation, better management practices, and management plan creation.

 Step 2.
 Environmental Stewardship Farm Management Plans - Each dairy producer evaluates their specific farm conditions and prepares appropriate management plans tailored to their facility.
 Where applicable, plans required by regulatory agencies can be used to meet the CDQAP management plan requirement.